 By submitting this form, you consent to receive emails from A Sweet Thyme

-How To Make Baked Spinach With Mushrooms: Step-By-Step
+How To Make Spinach Casserole: Step-By-Step

 Step 1: In a large skillet, sauté the onions in butter over medium heat until slightly cooked.
 Add in the fresh mushrooms.
 Cook the mushrooms until they start to brown.
 Set aside.